 From Batey Libertad, Wilson takes care of all Yspaniol'a premises, and keeps our preschool park in beautiful conditions.
 During Yspaniola’s Summer Camps, he often leads music programs, as he loves singing, rapping, and is a talented drummer.
 Wilson also enjoys showing visitors around Batey Libertad, sharing stories about the community and the changes that the batey has seen over time.

 Born and raised in Batey Libertad, she holds a degree in Accounting from UTESA, and is now studying for her second degree in Industrial Psychology.
 Before working at Yspaniola, Mirian worked in Santiago as an administrative assistant.
 Today, she is delighted that working with Yspaniola allows her to support her community directly.

 Mayra graduated from Yspaniola's University Scholars Program in 2016, earning a degree in Natural Sciences Education from the Universidad Tecnológica de Santiago (UTESA) in Santiago.
 Mayra has been a part of Yspaniola’s programming for several years, helping students and supporting teachers in the classrooms.
 Currently, she is a full-time teacher in the Learning Center.

-Johnny is a Teaching Assistant in our preschool program.
+Johnny is a full-time teacher in our preschool program.
+Johnny is a qualified teacher, having graduated with a degree in Education at UTESA in Mao.
 He is bilingual in Spanish and Haitian Creole, which means that he is able to support our youngest learners, many of whom speak only Creole with their parents.
-Johnny is also studying for a degree in Education at UTESA in Mao.

 Food Program Coordinator